larammerce/docs/8.x/core-concepts/README.md

 #####  **Providers**
 ___
-The `Providers` directory all the service providers needed to log events for the main servers and configure Larammerce.
+In the `Providers` directory, all the service providers needed to log events for the main servers and configure Larammerce.

 #####  **Utils**
 ___